leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/05_Prepare_the _June_income_statement_retained_earnings_statement_and_balance_sheet.md

-## PART 4: PREPARE THE JUNE INCOME STATEMENT, RETAINED EARNINGS STATEMENT, AND BALANCE SHEET
+## PART 4: PREPARE THE JUNE INCOME STATEMENT, RETAINED EARNINGS STATEMENT AND BALANCE SHEET

 Create the Income Statement, Retained Earnings Statement and Balance Sheet, for the month ended June 30, using the trial balance shown on the left.